ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## query_result_cache_share_between_users {#query-result-cache-share-between-users}

-If turned on, the result of SELECT queries cached in the [query result cache](../query-result-cache.md) are accessible to other users (shared).
+If turned on, the result of SELECT queries cached in the [query result cache](../query-result-cache.md) can be read by other users.
+It is not recommended to enable this setting due to security reasons.

 Possible values: